-If the minimum enrollment is not achieved (typically 7 students, though teaching artists have the option to run a class with 5-6 students), the class is canceled, typically five business days before the first scheduled class meeting, and no payment for teaching is issued.
+If the minimum enrollment is not achieved (typically seven students, though teaching artists have the option to run a class with five or six students), the class is canceled, typically five business days before the first scheduled class meeting, and no payment for teaching is issued.
 To help avoid this scenario, please be active partners with the Loft in promoting your class via your website, to your mailing list, and other networks.